astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :label: lensQsol
 \theta = \frac{1}{2}\left(\beta \pm \sqrt{\beta^2 + 4\theta_E^2}\right)
 ```
-It is this equation that leads to the solid dark line in {numref}`Edd19`.
+It is this equation, using the $+$ solution, that leads to the solid
+dark line in {numref}`Edd19`.

+What are we to make of the second solution?
+The diagram in
-The diagram in {numref}`thingravlens` only shows one solution, so
+{numref}`thingravlens` only shows one solution, so what happened to
-what happened to the other?
-It is also possible for light rays
+the other?
+It is also possible for light rays passing below the lens
-passing below the lens to be bent up to reach the observer, so a
+to be bent up to reach the observer, so a more complete version of
-more complete version of {numref}`thingravlens` would also include
+{numref}`thingravlens` would also include a second path below the lens
-a second path below the lens that bends up.
-This second solution can
+that bends up.
+This second solution can also be seen in the
-also be seen in the photograph in {numref}`glasslens` as the ring of
+photograph in {numref}`glasslens` as the ring of light below the
-light below the center of the glass.
-For stars lensed by the Sun,
+center of the glass.
+For stars lensed by the Sun, the second solution
-the second solution is blocked by the disc of the Sun, and therefore
+is blocked by the disc of the Sun, and therefore does not play a role
-does not play a role in {numref}`Edd19`.
+in {numref}`Edd19`.

 A solution of particular intrest is when the source, lens, and
 observer all lie on a single line.
 Then $\beta = 0$ and $\theta =